KSechkar/pipette_opt/README.md

 # pipette_opt

-Latest change: 20 July 2020 - state-space method now supports limited pipette capacity
+Latest change: 22 July 2020 - tsp method now supports limited pipette capacity; cost function fixed (was giving incorrect results)

 The tsp_method program implements the TSP-based algorithm outlined in the 'PossibleSolution' document.
 The method used to solve the TSP is 2-opt of the Nearest Neighbour algorithm.